Silent Sentinels: Decision

 On January 9, 1918, Wilson announced his support for the women's suffrage amendment.
 The next day, the House of Representatives narrowly passed the amendment but the Senate refused to even debate it until October.
 When the Senate voted on the amendment in October, it failed by two votes.
 And in spite of the ruling by the D.C.
 Circuit Court of Appeals, arrests of White House protesters resumed on August 6, 1918.

 To keep up the pressure, on December 16, 1918, protesters started burning Wilson's words in watch fires in front of the White House.
 On February 9, 1919, the protesters burned Wilson's image in effigy at the White House.

 On another front, the National Woman's Party, led by Paul, urged citizens to vote against anti-suffrage senators up for election in the fall of 1918.
 After the 1918 election, most members of Congress were pro-suffrage.
 On May 21, 1919, the House of Representatives passed the amendment, and two weeks later on June 4, the Senate finally followed.
 With their work done in Congress, the protesters turned their attention to getting the states to ratify the amendment.

 It was officially ratified on August 26, 1920, shortly after ratification by Tennessee, the thirty-sixth state to do so.
 The Tennessee legislature ratified the 19th Amendment by the single vote of a legislator (Harry T. Burn) who had opposed the amendment but changed his position after his mother sent him a telegram saying "Dear Son, Hurrah! and vote for suffrage.
 Don't forget to be a good boy and help Mrs. Catt put the 'rat' in ratification."

+Legacy

+The Silent Sentinels and Night of Terror are commemorated in the Turning Point Suffragist Memorial.

 Popular culture

 The Silent Sentinels vigil was a key part of the 2004 film Iron Jawed Angels.

+The Silent Sentinels are featured in the second act of the musical Suffs.